aerickt/lapwing-for-beginners/src/Chapter-13.md

 It is difficult to write certain words using prefixes alone.
 For example, `KOPB/TPAOUS` may be a valid outline for "confuse", but this requires knowing if `KOPB` is a prefix stroke.
 Furthermore, "fuse" is not the root word of "confuse"—the two words aren't related in meaning.
 Syllabic splitting is used for this word instead (covered in chapter 15).

 **For now, only use prefix strokes when they make sense semantically.
 A prefix stroke should modify a root word that can exist on its own.**

+> In this context, a **root word** is any group of letters that can exist by itself as a word; "do" would be considered the root word in "redo", but "tain" in "contain" would not be considered one ("tain" is not a word).

 ### Prefixes with different pronunciations